The reduction of reactivity is a combinative effect of:

 - A typical reactor may contain about 165 tonnes of fuel (including structural material)

 - A typical reactor may contain about 100 tonnes of enriched uranium (i.e., about 113 tonnes of uranium dioxide).

 - This fuel is loaded within, for example, 157 fuel assemblies composed of over 45,000 fuel rods.

-- Therefore about one quarter of the core is yearly removed to spent fuel pool (i.e., about 40 fuel assemblies), while the remainder is rearranged to a location in the core better suited to its remaining level of enrichment (see Power Distribution).
+- Therefore about one-quarter of the core is yearly removed from the spent fuel pool (i.e., about 40 fuel assemblies).
+At the same time, the remainder is rearranged to a location in the core better suited to its remaining level of enrichment (see Power Distribution).

-- Annual spent nuclear fuel production of this reactor is about 25 tonnes.
+- The annual spent nuclear fuel production of this reactor is about 25 tonnes.
 If the fuel were reprocessed and vitrified, the waste volume would be only about three cubic meters per year, but the decay heat would be almost the same.